mjordan/islandora_workbench/README.md

 `pycodestyle --show-source --show-pep8 --ignore=E402 --max-line-length=200 .`

+autopep8 is useful for bringing your code into compliance:

+`autopep8 --in-place --aggressive --aggressive workbench_utils.py`

 Also provide tests where applicable.
 Tests in Workbench fall into two categories:

-* those that require a live Islandora instance, which are all in `tests/islandora_tests.py` and can be run with `python3 tests/islandora_tests.py`
+* integration tests that require a live Islandora instance, which are all in `tests/islandora_tests.py` and can be run with `python3 tests/islandora_tests.py`
-* those that do not, which are all in `tests/unit_tests.py` and can be run with `python3 tests/unit_tests.py`
+* unit tests (that do not require Islandora) which are all in `tests/unit_tests.py` and can be run with `python3 tests/unit_tests.py`
 * if you want to run the tests within a specific class in one of these files, include the class name like this: `python3 tests/unit_tests.py TestCompareStings`

+Note that if an Islandora integration test fails, nodes and taxonomy terms created by the test before it fails may not be removed from Islandora.

 ## License